NICMx/rdap-server/database-tables-definition.md

 ## nameserver_remarks

-This table contains the relation between a Domain and its remarks.
+This table contains the relation between a Nameserver and its remarks.
 Its fields are the following:

 |Column name|Column type|Column description|Nullable|Referenced table|Referenced column|
 |:----------|:----------|:-----------------|:-------|:---------------|:---------------:|